Plants > Propagation

 1. READ (so you understand what the plant needs to thrive)

 Visit the Natives for Your Neighborhood website.
 Enter your zip code, or choose "Broward", or hit the “plant list” to see most of the cultivated south Florida natives.
 Bookmark it.
 Go back often.
 Especially note Soils, Light Requirements, and Horticultural Notes.
 See if a species grows best from seed, cuttings, or otherwise.
 The Soils note tells you about water requirements.
 Drought Tolerance is only applicable to full grown, well-established plants, so ignore it for propagation.
 Also visit the FNPS Resources > Native Plant Communities page so you can begin to think of which natives are appropriate where you live, both historically and for your soil and growing conditions (right plant, right place).
 Here is a map of 10 Broward historic plant communities.
 Thinking of plant communities is an excellent way to get imaginative ideas for your home landscape themes.
-The FNPS Resources > Natives for Landscaping database may also have water, light and soil preferences of your plants.
+The FNPS Natives for Your Landscape database also has water, light and soil preferences of your plants.

 2. PLANT STOCK